fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 lgtn keys show
 ```

-You'd find the public keys in the output, which can be used for comparision and should be different everytime the configuration changes and reloaded.
+You'd find the public keys in the output, which can be used for comparison and should be different every time the configuration changes and reloaded.
 Here's an example of the output:

 ```sh
 Node Public Key: RwPpr35H5AAfWwSDFxwYuJv5TA8PWUd2pdBg+UKsORc=